th3-z/kf2-magicked-admin/README.md

 ```
     docker run -it -p 1880:1880 --name kf2-magicked-admin -v '<host config folder location>':'/magicked_admin/conf' th3z/kf2-magicked-admin
 ```
-You will need to change `<host config folder location>` to wheverever you want to store your config folder. `/mnt/user/appdata/kf2-magicked-admin` is a popular choice for systems running Unraid.
+You will need to change `<host config folder location>` to wherever you want to store your config folder. `/mnt/user/appdata/kf2-magicked-admin` is a popular choice for systems running Unraid.